frankhart2018/json-lang/README.md

 # JSONLang

-A toy language where the code is written in JSON.
+A fun toy language where the code is written in JSON.
 The project also features a simple web-based editor and interpreter.

 ## Steps to run the web editor